Food and drink

 Iberico World Tapas and its sister site Bar Iberico also come with a Michelin recommendation, and our own seal of approval for classic and vegan Spanish tapas, flatbreads, breakfast eats and cocktails.

 Whether you’re celebrating a birthday or just want a catch up with friends over dessert, you’ll be spoilt for choice.
-From shakes to cakes, sundaes to waffles and crepes, there surely is something for everyone to enjoy at Nottingham’s famous dessert restaurants.
-Our picks include The Pudding Pantry, Heavenly Desserts and Kaspas.
+From shakes to cakes, sundaes to waffles and crepes, there surely is something for everyone to enjoy at Nottingham’s famous dessert places.
+Our picks include The Pudding Pantry, Heavenly Desserts, Kaspas, and Doughnotts.